suniladityajatni/imagesegmentation/README.md

 It contains a total of 1000 images.

-I was able to get 97.11% on training set.
+I was able to get 96.29% on training set and 96.40% on validation set.

 Here are few of the final predictions:-